pallene-lang/pallene/CONTRIBUTING.md

 ./benchmarks/run benchmarks/sieve/lua.lua --lua=luajit
 ```

-If you change the ".pln" file of a benchmark, or if you change our Pallene-to-Lua translator in "translator.lua",
-please run the `./benchmarks/generate_lua` script to regenerate the ".lua" files for the benchmarks.
+If you change the ".pln" file of a benchmark please run the `./benchmarks/generate_lua` script to regenerate the corresponding ".lua" file.

 # Git workflow